BYGGOLDENSTONE/blackhole/DOCUMENTATION.md

 - Debug visualization and logging included
 - Hack abilities restricted to enemy targets only
 - All enemies tagged with "Enemy" for identification
+- Player abilities use camera-based aiming for accuracy
+- Mindmeld ability properly stops on enemy death
+- First person camera attaches to "camerasocket" on head bone
+- Head bone can be configured in Blueprint (HeadBoneName property)

 ## Future Features Placeholder